 WINDOWS SYSTEMS: Some sound cards come with drivers which do not support the full capabilities of RMS Keyboards.
 If you launch RMS Keyboards, and you find the sound is especially distorted or echo-y, we recommend using an external audio device, or simply using another computer with better built-in sound hardware components.
 For our recommendations on audio devices and computers, look for the "computer" and "sound" sections on our hardware recommendations page.

 You should now see the section called "buffer size", which is set to 512 by default.
-Lowering this setting to 256 should improve issues with latency.
+Lowering this setting to 256 may decrease latency.

 Most likely, the reason for this is that the sound samples did not load completely.
 Be sure to allow the RMS SampleSync utility to run after your initial installation.
 If you stopped RMS SampleSync before it finished, you can restart it by selecting "Run SampleSync" from the Tools menu.
 Note: The sample library is large and can take a long time to download.
 Feel free to contact us to request a free DVD installation.
 Depending on your Internet service and/or tolerance for lengthy downloads, this may be a better way to install everything.